hendrikboeck/ant-rs/README.md

   <br />**Item:**

   - `local`: String - IP/FQDN and port for client, that should be forwarded
-  - `remote`: String - IP/FQDN and port for server, where they should be accessable
+  - `remote`: String - IP/FQDN and port for server, where they should be accessible

 - **`hosts.$host.ssh_options` (optional)**
   <br />Additional SSH options that can be set for a specific host.